valeriyvan/RaspberryPiSenseHat/README.md

 * show preprocessed video;
 * menu to show readings from any of available sensors;
 * mode for rotating screen depending on gyro readings;
-* emulator of SenseHat LED matrix for Web.
+* emulator of SenseHat LED matrix for Web;
+* Kalman filtering for accelerometer/gyro/magnitometer.

 Unfortunately Datasheet or Programmer's manual for Raspberry Pi Sense Hat doesn't exist or I have failed to find it.
 Here are some usefull links: